jganz6/jodemy-backend/README.md

 <h1 align="center"> Jodemy Backend - ExpressJs</h1>

-This is a simple Database Administrator application specially for backend only.
-Built with NodeJs using the ExpressJs Framework.
-Express.js is a web application framework for Node.js.
-[More about Express](https://en.wikipedia.org/wiki/Express.js)
+Jodemy backend is a server side for jodemy app in website or for jodemy app in mobile.

 ## Built With